mcwang-neu/BFMDDT/README.md

-# Official Implementation of BFMDDT, a Novel GRN Inference from Myltiple types of dataset Based on Decision Tree Model
+# Official Implementation of BFMDDT, a Novel GRN Inference from Multiple types of dataset Based on Decision Tree Model

 ## To run
 Install the needed packages, as